heliossun/ELIP/rebuttal.md

 `A1`: Thanks for the valuable comments.

 We provided eight perturbations to simulate real-world noise cases in our main draft.
-To further test our method on a wider range of perturbation methods, we follow [1] by generating five more OOD cases based on MS-COCO.
+We follow [1] by generating five more OOD cases based on MS-COCO to test our method further in a broader range of perturbation methods.

 * There are five perturbation levels of each OOD case, and we report the averaged Recall(R@k) of them in Table 1.

 |			  |   	  |    	  | i2t      |    	  |    	  |    	  | t2i      |    	  |    	  |